Laundrie attorney says he, police kept knowledge of family’s missing gun from public - NewsBreak

 While Brian Laundrie’s belongings and notebook were found with his remains, the FBI nor North Port police have said if there was a gun recovered from the Carlton Reserve.

 “I do not know if a gun was found near Brian’s remains and possessions,” Bertolino said.
-“You would have to confirm that with (law enforcement).”Brian Laundrie timeline: Family attorney details days surrounding disappearance of Gabby Petito’s fiancé
+“You would have to confirm that with (law enforcement).”Why is the Gabby Petito case still open?

 Bertolino’s remarks come amid discussions concerning possible charges for those who may have aided or abetted Brian Laundrie’s attempts to evade police.